Sathvik242004/Dataset-Creator-RPi/README.md

    ```
    git clone https://github.com/Sathvik242004/Dataset-creator-rpi.git
    ```

 2. Navigate to the project directory:
    ```
    cd bee
    ```

-3. Install the required dependencies:
+3. Install the required Python dependencies:
    ```
    pip install -r requirements.txt
    ```

-4. Execute the launcher script:
+4. Execute the launcher script to start the project:
    ```
    sh launcher.sh
    ```

 ---

-This README provides an overview of the project, including its components, GPIO pin configurations, and instructions for getting started.
+This README provides an overview of the project, including its components, GPIO pin configurations, prerequisites, and instructions for getting started.

 Feel free to reach out if you have any questions or need further assistance.

-Contact: kunurusathvik4@gmail.com
+**Contact**: kunurusathvik4@gmail.com

 Happy coding!